Jeroen-45/Break-Timer-PWA/README.md

 # Break Timer PWA
 A simple progressive web app meant to be ran on an old phone, using it as a permanently on screen.
-This app can be useful as a basic pomodoro timer or a 20/20 rule reminder.
+This app can be useful as a basic pomodoro timer or a 20-20-20-rule reminder.

 A live demo can be found at [https://timer.j45.nl](https://timer.j45.nl).